 Part 2: Querying and displaying graph data

-Part 3: Advanced interaction with the Ogma visualization library
+Part 3: Advanced interaction with the Ogma graph visualization library

 In many cases, it makes sense to use an out-of-the-box solution like Linkurious Enterprise that quickly delivers the ability to investigate and detect patterns hidden in graph data.
 But sometimes, specific business needs require custom applications.